norizam-FC-UTM/group-lab-assignment-security-2-max-4-members-group-Karen040409/README.md

 The application allows users to register, log in, and manage BMI records.
 It contains deliberate security weaknesses that students are expected to investigate, document, and fix in later commits.

-> **Warning:** Do not deploy this application to a public server.
-It is for local lab use only.

 ---

 ## Project Structure